andrewgosselin/andrewgosselin/README.md

 <p align="center">
 Hi.
-I do a little bit of everything, a lot of my stuff is private but I plan on making more public things in the future.
+I do a little bit of everything, a lot of my stuff is private but I plan on making more public things in the future.<br>
 I currently work at Gray Television as well as do a lot of freelancing.
 </p>